 If you are doing paid or voluntary child-related work, you need to pass the Working with Children Check, unless you qualify for an exemption.

 To find out if you or your employees need a Check, visit the Working with Children Check website (External link).
 On the website you can also apply, renew and replace your card or check whether someone else's card is still valid.

 The Victorian Proof of Age card is used to verify that the person seeking to enter a licensed premises or purchase liquor is over 18 years of age.The card is issued by the Victorian Commission for Gambling and Liquor Regulation (VCGLR).

-To apply or find out more, visit the VCGLR website
+To apply or find out more, visit the VCGLR website (External link)

 Victoria Police issues firearms licences.
 Firearms licence holders planning to hunt game require a separate game licence.
 The Department of Environment, Land, Water and Planning (DELWP) issues game licences.

 To apply for or find out more about firearms licences, visit the Victoria Police website (External link)